jbarroso/clean-code/README.md

 Avoid returning it or accepting it as an argument in public APIs.

 ## Exploring and Learning Boundaries
 **Learning tests** instead of experimenting an trying out the new stuff in our production code, we could write some tests to explore our understanding of the third-party code.
-## Learning log4j

 ## Learning Tests Are Better Than Free
+Since you have to learn the 3rd party code anyway, learning tests are an easy way to learn *and* future-proof use of the API.
 With each release comes a new risk => we run the learning tests to see the changes.

 Without these tests the migration is easier, without them we could stay with the old version longer than we should.
 ## Using Code That Does Not Yet Exist